varnerlab/Fibrinolysis_model_w_platelets/README.md

 You will need ODE and PyPlot to run the model.
 JuPOETs is neccessary if you wish to estimate parameters

 ## Execution
-The model can be run by calling runModelWithParams, which takes a 1 by 77 parameter vector.
+The model can be run by calling runModelWithParams(params), which takes a 1 by 77 parameter vector.
+Many parameter estimates can be found in the parameterEstimation directory.